Finding God in the Silence

 All Rights Reserved.

-If you would like to use this transcript please contact us at email@example.com for permission.
+If you would like to use our transcript of this sermon (updated 2019), please contact us for permission.

-It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.
+Father Hanly’s sermon for Fourth Sunday of Easter, Year C, was delivered on 25th April 2010.
+It is sometimes hard to accurately transcribe Father Hanly’s reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.